-Figure 23 on page 86 shows the create cluster menu sequence.
+Figure 37 shows the create cluster menu sequence.
 Only one field at a time can be displayed on the menu screen.
 The arrows show the sequences that wrap automatically.

-Figure 23.
+Figure 37.
 Create-cluster navigation menu sequence

 Use the left and right buttons to navigate through the secondary fields that are associated with some of the main fields.